Start here

 You may already be doing a great deal just to keep things functioning.

-Managing attention, emotional regulation, expectations, relationships, and responsibilities often requires sustained effort — especially when your processing style or executive functioning doesn’t align with conventional demands.
+Managing attention, emotional regulation, expectations, relationships, and responsibilities often requires sustained effort — especially when your processing style doesn't align with conventional demands.
+When your environment keeps drawing on more capacity than you have to give, the gap widens over time regardless of how hard you're trying to close it.
 Support that adds more pressure, more self-monitoring, or more performance expectations often makes things harder, not easier.

 Credentials